top of page

 S1E3 Sega Genesis

-This episode covers a significant chunk of my childhood, playing knock-off versions of the 16-Bit Sega Genesis.
+This episode covers a significant chunk of my childhood, playing knock-off versions of the 16-bit Sega Genesis.
 Most weekends during school were spent in unending 8-bit tournaments that went on until it was dark outside.
 (A trend that continued into different technologies with computer games subbing in for 8-bit ones)

 You see the comedian Hannibal Buress educate Marques in the nuances of the hallowed 16-6bit Sega with Sonic the Hedgehog game.
 Another guest schools MKBHD in different methods to murder your 16-bit opponent in Mortal Kombat.